-CCE can affect a child or young person or vulnerable adult and is still exploitation even if the activity appears consensual.
+It can affect a child or young person or vulnerable adult and is still exploitation even if the activity appears consensual.
 It can involve force or enticement-based methods together with threats of violence or actual violence.
-It does not always involve physical contact; it can occur through the use of technology.
 It can be perpetuated by individuals or groups, males or females and young people or adults.
 It typically involves some form of power imbalance, including gender, cognitive ability, physical strength, status and access to economic or other resources.

 Whilst young people aged 15-16 years old are most commonly exploited, children as young as 12 are known to be exploited by gangs to act as drug couriers.
-Both males and females are exploited and it is important to note that the experience of girls who are criminally exploited can be very different to boys and the indicators may not be the same.
-Both boys and girls being criminally exploited may be at higher risk of CSE.
+Both males and females are exploited, with social media sometimes used to make the initial contact.